Slow Cooker Unstuffed Cabbage Roll Soup: The Comfort Food You Need – It's Not About Nutrition

 Ingredients

-• 1 pound ground beef (or turkey if you prefer)
+• 1 pound ground beef (or swap in turkey if that’s what you prefer)

 • 1 medium yellow onion, diced

-• 4 cups green cabbage, chopped (about half a medium head)
+• 4 cups chopped green cabbage (about half of a medium head, give or take—no need to be precise)

 • 1 (15 oz) can tomato sauce

-• 1/2 cup uncooked white rice (or brown—just increase the liquid slightly)
+• 1/2 cup uncooked white rice (or brown—just add a splash more broth if you do)

 • 1 tablespoon Worcestershire sauce